sanduabey/growth-crew/README.md

 # growth-crew
 A crewAI based growth team

-# how to launch Jupyter Notebooks
+# how to launch Jupyter Notebooks for testing
 `jupyter lab`

 # required dependencies